• Skip to primary navigation

 Try this cocktail recipe: Combine 2 oz gin, 1 oz simple syrup, and 0.5 oz lemon juice in a cocktail shaker filled with ice.
 Shake and strain into a glass filled with ice.
 Top with 2 oz tonic water.
 Garnish with rosemary sprigs.

-Or enjoy the gin in one of these two cocktails made especially for this delicious Apple Cinnamon gin infusion:
+Or enjoy the gin in my Apple French 75 cocktails or Prickly Pear Cinnamon Fall Cocktail, both created especially for this delicious Apple Cinnamon gin infusion.

 Apple French 75